aquasecurity/trivy-operator/docs/docs/crds/sbom-report.md

 # SbomReport

-An instance of the SbomReport represents the latest sbom (software bill of metarials) found in a container image of a given Kubernetes workload.
-It consists of a list of OS package and application bil of metarial with a summary of components and dependencies.
+An instance of the SbomReport represents the latest SBOM (Software Bill of Materials) found in a container image of a given Kubernetes workload.
+It consists of a list of OS package and application bill of materials with a summary of components and dependencies.
 For a multi-container workload trivy-operator creates multiple instances of SbomReports in the workload's namespace with the owner reference set to that workload.
 Each report follows the naming convention `<workload kind>-<workload name>-<container-name>`.